 The graduate teaching assistant will teach the courses "US Current Events," "English Conversation," "Debating and Discussion" and either "Oral and Aural Competences" or "Current US Media."

 The course focuses on improving the oral use of English and cultivating the students debating skills.
 Homework class material usually pertains to a topic that can be discussed in class.

 The aim of this class should be to connect isolated events with deeper structures of American culture and society, based on articles taken from the national and international press.
 Class time can be taken up with discussion or short readings or mock debates.

-The International Office will reserve adequate accomodation, if requested by sending the housing form, either for an academic year or one semester.
-Costs depend on kind of accomodation.
+The International Office will reserve adequate accommodation, if requested by sending the housing form, either for an academic year or one semester.
+Costs depend on kind of accommodation.